 The big fire

-One of the many stories told at the Lindholm Høje Museum is that of the mysterious and tragic fire, that struck a farm near Nørre Tranders more than 2000 years ago.
-Together, archaeologists, fire technicians and forensics have taken on the task of uncovering, whether the fire was an accident or arson.
+One of the many stories told at the Lindholm Høje Museum is that of the mysterious and tragic fire that struck a farm near Nørre Tranders more than 2000 years ago.
+Archaeologists, fire technicians and forensics have taken on the task of uncovering whether the fire was an accident or arson.
 Read more about the big fire at Lindholm Høje.

 Read more about Lindholm Høje burial grounds and the Lindholm Høje Museum - The Vikings in Aalborg